foundry-vtt-community/wiki.js/development/resources.md

   - League Basic JS Module Template (lightly opinionated, see above)
 - Bootstraps both modules and systems
 - **Supports (depends on the preset)**: JavaScript, TypeScript, Less, SCSS, ESLint, Jest, sourcemaps
 - **Description**: Foundry Factory is an interactive CLI tool that developers can use to bootstrap modules and systems for Foundry Virtual Tabletop.
-It allows developers to choose among different presets to initialize their projects (currently only one preset based on Gulp and Rollup is available).
+It allows developers to choose among different presets to initialize their projects.

 ### [Dragon Flagon TS Automated Module Template](https://github.com/flamewave000/fvtt-module-template)
 - Lightly Opinionated